A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Families with Multi-State Assets

-Estates that include real estate, business interests, or financial accounts across New Jersey, New York, Ohio, or other jurisdictions.
+Estates spanning New Jersey, New York, Ohio, or elsewhere.

 Advisors Supporting a Fiduciary